Share the post "Your Guide to the Best Snorkelling in the World"

 For the best snorkelling in the world, the best time to visit the Maldives is between January and April.
 This is when the water is clearest and there are long hours of sunshine.

-Insider tip: One of the most unique aspects of snorkelling in the Maldives is that there are sharks!
+Insider tip: One of the unique aspects of snorkelling in the Maldives is that there are sharks!
 Don’t be alarmed, just like most wildlife, sharks are docile as long as you don’t disturb them.
 You can spot plenty of hammerheads, blacktip reef sharks and spotted leopard sharks.

 Do’s and Don’ts

 Before diving into our favourite destinations, we wanted to address how important it is to respect our oceans.
-Humans have a large impact on aquatic biodiversity and we want to minimise our negative impact as much as possible.
-In order to interact with the ocean more sustainably, we want to cover some ground rules on how to respectfully snorkel so as to have an ethical and safe holiday.
+Humans have a large impact on aquatic biodiversity, and we want to minimise our negative impact as much as possible.
+In order to interact with the ocean more sustainably, we want to cover some ground rules on how to respectfully snorkel to have an ethical and safe holiday.

 DO